Families of eulerian functions involved in regularization of divergent polyzetas: Conclusion

 \section{Conclusion}

-In this work, we illustrated a bijection\footnote{This bijection is not always possible as shown Remark \ref{faussebijection}.}, between a sub shuffle algebra of noncommutative rational series $\ncp{\C}{Y}\shuffle\C[\{y^*\}_{y\in Y}]\subset \ncs{\C^{\mathrm{rat}}}{Y}$ (recalled in \ref{combinatorialframeworks}) and a subalgebra of holomorphic functions, $\calH(\Omega)$, on a simply connected domain $\Omega\subset\C$ containing the family of extended eulerian functions $\{\Gamma_y^{-1}(1+z)\}_{y\in Y}$ and the family of their logarithms, $\{\log\Gamma_y^{-1}(1+z)\}_{y\in Y}$ (introduced in \ref{eulerianfunctions}), involved in summations of polylogarithms and harmonics sums (studied in \ref{Polylogarithms}) and in regularizations of divergent polyzetas (achieved, for this stage, in \ref{regularization}).
+In this work, we illustrated a bijection, between a sub shuffle algebra of noncommutative rational series (recalled in \ref{combinatorialframeworks}) and a subalgebra of holomorphic functions, $\calH(\Omega)$, on a simply connected domain $\Omega\subset\C$ containing the family of extended eulerian functions $\{\Gamma_y^{-1}(1+z)\}_{y\in Y}$ and the family of their logarithms, $\{\log\Gamma_y^{-1}(1+z)\}_{y\in Y}$ (introduced in \ref{eulerianfunctions}), involved in summations of polylogarithms and harmonics sums (studied in \ref{Polylogarithms}) and in regularizations of divergent polyzetas (achieved, for this stage, in \ref{regularization}).

 These two families are algebraically independent over a differential subring of $\calH(\Omega)$ and generate freely two disjoint functional algebras.
 For any $y_r\in Y$, the special functions $\Gamma_{y_r}^{-1}(1+z)$ and $\log\Gamma_{y_r}^{-1}(1+z)$ are entire and holomorphic on the unit open disc, respectively.
 In particular, $\Gamma_{y_r}^{-1}(1+z)$ admits a countable set of isolated zeroes on the complex plane, \textit{i.e.} $\biguplus_{\chi\in G_r}\chi\Z_{\le-1}$, where $G_r$ is the set of solutions of the equation $z^r=(-1)^{r-1}$.